zhengwhyukfaan-ben/zhengbensharingdaily/README.md

 This is Ben Zheng WaiHong.

 ### Where, when, what?
 From Macau SAR, an ethnic chinese.
-Borned in AD 2006, a male, and currently a agnostics.
+Borned in AD 2006, a male, and currently a potential agnostics.

 First language is Chinese, and second language is English.
 Cantonese and Traditonal Chinese in priority.